 We are all influenced to some degree by the values of our culture, religion, family or education.
 Knowing your own personal values can help you work effectively with people, resolve conflicts and support the philosophy of beliefs appropriately.
 Whatever our values are and wherever they come from, they make us the unique individuals we are today.

 But if we experience all that what we believe in, then we need to change the negative values in our lives.
 We always attract those experiences that match our existing belief system.
 As such, we need to change the thoughts and values that do not improve our life or expand our mind.
-Replacing beliefs, behaviours and values that are hindering our development with positive ones will benefit us.
+Replacing beliefs, behaviors, and values that are hindering our development with positive ones will benefit us.

 Whatever you create through your values is a belief system.
 Fortunately or unfortunately, it is this belief system that determines whether you live a good or bad life.
 The key to changing a negative belief system is changing your values.

 Answer the following questions then think what it tells you about yourself, where your values have come from and whether you can change them or not.
 There is no right or wrong answer — just answer honestly and be willing to explore the values that need to be changed in your life.

 - How does my religion influence my life?